Triple Chocolate Chunk Cookies

 These cookies are pretty soft when they come out of the oven so let them cool on the tray for about 10 minutes before transferring them to a wire rack to finish cooling.
 They are delicious slightly warm, but also so so good the next day.
 After they’re cool, I usually transfer them to a gallon sized ziplock bag and leave them on the counter.
 I was eating these cookies 5 days after they were baked and they were still delicious!

-- Preheat an oven to 400 degrees F. Spread the almonds out on a baking sheet and toast in the oven for 8 minutes.
-Remove from the oven and allow to cool to room temperature.
-Place the cooled almonds in a ziplock bag and use a rolling pin to smash them up a bit.
-I like big chunks of almond in my cookies, so I don’t pulverize them, I just smash into chunks.
+- Preheat an oven to 400 degrees F. Spread the almonds out on a baking sheet and toast in the oven for 6-7 minutes, until golden and fragrant.
+Remove from the oven and cool to room temperature.
+Place the cooled almonds in a ziplock bag and use a rolling pin to smash them up into chunks.